Zahid295/Enjoy-cricket/README.md

 Tested on the desktop, tablet and mobile phone versions of Chrome, Opera, and Microsoft Edge.
 Chrome Developer Tools are used to test responsiveness on the following devices: Desktop, and laptop, Surface Duo, iPad Air, iPad Mini, iPhone 12 Pro, iPhone XR, iPhone SE, Samsung Galaxy S8+, Samsung Galaxy S20 Ultra.

+### Testing User Stories from User Experience Section

+#### User story testing

+##### First time user goals

+1- As a first time user, I want to know the purpose of website and what it offers.

+- Every page has navigation for users to quickly and easily browse the website and discover all the information they need.

+2- As a first time user, I want to play online Cricket quiz to entertain and check my knowledge.

+- User can easily go to play game page and start the online quiz by pressing click to play button.

+3- As a first time user, I want to know, how to play this online quiz.

+- User can find a guide on how to play quiz on home page where it is easily accessible.

+##### Returner user goals

+1- As a returner user, I want to rate the service.

+- User can quickly find rate the service form on feedback page and select the number out of 5 to rate the service and then press send button to submit it.

+2- As a returner user, I want to give review for suggesting or recommeding somthing to improve the service.

+- User can find review submission form on feedback page to write suggestion or recommend somwthing to improve the service.

+3- As a returner user, I want to follow this website on social media to see if there are any updates.

+- User can find social media contact detalis in Footer area of each page.